 The USDA recommends 10-35% of calories come from protein; however, some protein sources are better for you than others.
 Proteins from lean meats, poultry, seafood and low-fat dairy provide the essential amino acids your body needs without too much additional saturated fat.
 Plant-based protein sources such as legumes, nuts and soy are also good choices with higher quality fats.

 The protein in this dish comes from the chicken.

 * For information about calorie and food group needs for your specific diet, visit the USDA’s MyPlate Daily Food Plan website.

 Below are descriptions of a handful of vitamins and/or minerals found in this dish.
 The percent of the daily value recommended by the USDA’s Dietary Guidelines for most adults is shown for each vitamin or mineral listed.

 The selenium in this dish comes from the chicken.
 Selenium is a mineral that protects cells by neutralizing free radicals.

 The vitamin C in this dish comes from the spinach and celery root.
 Vitamin C acts as an antioxidant to neutralize free radicals in the body and also may contribute to immune and bone health.

 The vitamin A in this dish comes from the spinach.
 Vitamin A may promote vision, immune function, bone health, and cell integrity.

 The USDA Dietary Guidelines recommend eating a variety of vegetables and fruits daily and replacing refined grains with whole grains.
-The recommended number of servings of fruits, vegetables and whole grains varies based on your specific needs and can be found at the USDA’s MyPlate Daily Food Plan website.
+The recommended number of servings of fruits, vegetables and whole grains vary based on your specific needs and can be found at the USDA’s MyPlate Daily Food Plan website.
 The chart below shows the numbers of servings of each food in this dish, with each icon representing a serving.